-BRICK WORK-
+BRICK AND STONE WORK -

-◆ By its very nature, brick is irregular in size and shape and may have small chips or surface cracks.
+By its very nature, brick and stone are irregular in size and shape and may have small chips or surface cracks.
 Further, spacing during installation may vary somewhat.
-Without this texture or normal variations, it would appear machine-made and lack much of its natural beauty and interest.
-By its nature, brickwork should be maintenance-free and give you many years of lasting beauty.
+Without this texture or normal variations, it would appear machinemade and lack much of its natural beauty and interest.
+By its nature, brick and stone work should be maintenance-free and give you many years of lasting beauty.